-Arguably the best-known and largest claim in the Company's history was the National Theatre fire in 1881. Česká pojišťovna paid out 297,869 Guldens for the reconstruction of the theatre, incurring a major financial loss in the process, but also gaining considerable prestige in the eyes of the Czech nation.
+Arguably the best-known and largest claim in the Company's history was the National Theatre fire in 1881.
+The Company paid out 297,869 Guldens for the reconstruction of the theatre, incurring a major financial loss in the process, but also gaining considerable prestige in the eyes of the Czech nation.
 By the 1920s, the Company was offering almost all kinds of insurance, including the still seldom seen motor insurance.
 In 1945, the insurance sector was nationalised, resulting in five insurance companies which, in 1948, were transformed into the single Československá pojišťovna (Czechoslovak Insurance Company).

-In 1992, the National Property Fond of the Czech Republic transformed Česká pojišťovna into a public limited company and a year later the Company's shares were listed on the Main Market of the Prague Stock Exchange. Česká pojišťovna was delisted on 31 August 2005 in conjunction with a squeeze-out of minority shareholders.
+In 1992, the National Property Fund of the Czech Republic transformed Česká pojištovna, as the Company was known by then, into a public limited company and a year later the Company's shares were listed on the Main Market of the Prague Stock Exchange.
+The Company was delisted on 31 August 2005 in conjunction with a squeeze-out of minority shareholders.

-In 1991, Česká pojišťovna took the first steps in building up a powerful financial group.
-It set up the subsidiary K I S a.s. kapitálová investiční společnost České pojišťovny, now known as Generali Investments CEE, investiční společnost, a.s., which provides services on the collective investment and asset management market.
-In 1992, Česká pojišťovna and its partner Vereinte Krankenversicherung AG Munich founded Česká pojišťovna ZDRAVÍ, which has since grown to become the largest provider of private health and sickness insurance in the Czech Republic.
-Five years later, Česká pojišťovna acquired a 100% stake in the company.
+In 1991, the Company set up the subsidiary K I S a.s. kapitálová investiční společnost České pojišťovny, now known within Generali CEE Holding as Generali Investments CEE, investiční společnost, a.s., which provides services on the collective investment and asset management market.
+In 1992, Česká pojišťovna and its partner Vereinte Krankenversicherung AG Munich founded Česká pojišťovna ZDRAVÍ.
+Five years later, Česká pojišťovna became the company's sole shareholder.
 In the 1990s, the Company entered the supplementary pension market by establishing Penzijní fond České pojišťovny, a.s. (now Penzijní společnost České pojišťovny, a.s.), the largest supplementary pension provider in the Czech Republic.
-In 2008, the group was expanded to include the Romanian pension fund Generali Societate de Administrare a Fondurilor de Pensii Private S.A.

-An important date in the modern history of Česká pojišťovna was 17 January 2008, when the Joint Venture Agreement between Assicurazioni Generali and PPF Group N.V. took effect, giving rise to Generali PPF Holding B.V., in which the Generali Group held a 51% stake and the remaining 49% was held by the PPF Group.
-This saw Česká pojišťovna become part of one of the largest insurance groups in Central and Eastern Europe.
-Since January 2015, Česká pojišťovna has been fully owned by the Generali Group.
+An important date in the modern history of the Company and its Group was 17 January 2008, when the Joint Venture Agreement between Assicurazioni Generali and PPF Group N.V. took effect, giving rise to Generali PPF Holding B.V., in which the Generali Group had a 51% stake and the remaining 49% was held by the PPF Group.
+This saw Česká pojišťovna and its subsidiaries become part of one of the largest insurance groups in Central and Eastern Europe.
+Since January 2015, the Company and its subsidiaries have been fully owned by the Generali Group.